Lentil Puree

 • Add the sweet potato, lentils and water.
 Cook for 15 minutes, 100°C, speed 2, MC off.
 Put the simmering basket on the lid to prevent splatter.

-• To purée, chop for 10 seconds, speed 6, MC on.
+• To puree, chop for 10 seconds, speed 6, MC on.
 Scrape down the mixing bowl, and repeat until you are happy with the consistency (Note1).

 Recipe Notes

 1. Consistency – Depending on baby’s age and stage, you can adapt this easily to suit your baby’s needs.
 First tastes/early weaning?
-Add a little cooled boiled water, formula milk or expressed breast milk immediately before serving to make a runnier purée.
+Add a little cooled boiled water, formula milk or expressed breast milk immediately before serving to make a runnier puree.
 Later weaning/older babies?
 Make this as textured/mashed as you like by reducing the amount of water added in Step 3, and reducing the chopping time and speed in Step 4.

 2. Storage – Store in an airtight container in the fridge for up to 2 days or freezer for up to 1 month.
 Be sure to practice food safety [4] when storing, defrosting and/or reheating baby food.
 If using frozen food, defrost overnight in fridge and then reheat to steaming hot.
 Allow to cool before serving.